Cerebrum internal capsule

 3. Occipital pole

-Fours lobes of Cerebral Hemisphere:
+Fours lobes of the Cerebral Hemisphere:

 Frontal lobe: